d2l-ai/d2l-en/chapter_introduction/index.md

 These problems are among the most exciting applications of machine learning and they are instances of *sequence learning*.
-They require a model to either ingest sequences of inputs or to emit sequences of outputs (or both!).
+They require a model to either ingest sequences of inputs or to emit sequences of outputs (or both).
-These latter problems are sometimes referred to as ``seq2seq`` problems.
-Language translation is a ``seq2seq`` problem.
+Specifically,
-Transcribing text from the spoken speech is also a ``seq2seq`` problem.
+*sequence to sequence learning* considers problems where input and output are both variable-length sequences, such as machine translation and transcribing text from the spoken speech.
-While it is impossible to consider all types of sequence transformations, a number of special cases are worth mentioning:
+While it is impossible to consider all types of sequence transformations, the following special cases are worth mentioning.

 **Tagging and Parsing**.
 This involves annotating a text sequence with attributes.
 In other words, the number of inputs and outputs is essentially the same.